I specialize in solving problems - digital and tangible. I accomplish this through strategy, branding, content production,

 And we won two Telly Awards in 2013.

 Every Embrocation reader is an enthusiast who knows about suffering on the bike.
 Readers soak up meticulously-crafted editorial, limited edition merchandise collaborations and tightly curated social media.
-When the independently owned magazine asked us to help them take their branding, editorial and online experience the next level, we kept it simple: Consistent, bold, and minimal design that challenges and celebrates the fans, a great CMS that doesn’t require a staff of Engineers to update quickly from anywhere and exclusive products that can’t be found anywhere else.
+When the independently owned magazine asked me to help them take their branding, editorial and online experience the next level, I kept it simple: Consistent, bold, and minimal design that challenges and celebrates the fans, a great CMS that doesn’t require a staff of Engineers to update quickly from anywhere and exclusive products that can’t be found anywhere else.

 Amazon Exec by day, self published author by night.
 When Stella Mowen published her debut novel, she needed a visual identity and site to bring her story to life and support her nation-wide book tour.
 I quickly crafted an affordable and unique web presence, book jacket and polished, coherent social media and promotional messaging.